joeflack4/CarePath/notes/issues/6-very-high/mvp-ig/5-post-deploy-improvements.md

 Once the initial MVP is deployed and stable, use this document to track incremental upgrades toward a more production-like system.

+**Important** - note that these sections have all been moved to separate files.
+Don't consult this list for further work; consult those instead.

 ---

 ## 1. Real LLM (Qwen3-4B-Thinking-2507, CPU)